 When you enroll in the Program, you will need to select one or more investment options for your Account funds.
 Choosing your Account investments takes planning.
 You need to consider your savings goals, risk tolerance, investment objectives, and select Investment Options suitable to your investment needs.
 The Investment Options section of the Program Disclosure Statement helps you to understand the types of Investment Options offered under the Program and the risks involved in investing in such Investment Options.

-The Program offers four different Investment Options.
-Three are Managed Allocation Options and one is a Bank Option.
+The Program offers five different Investment Options.
+Four are Managed Allocation Options and one is a Bank Savings Account Option.

 The Managed Allocation Options’ underlying mutual funds invest in the following asset classes: